colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ## Flexible and inflexible components

-One of the first things that sticks out from the above visualization is that some affixes are much more flexible than others.
+One of the first things that sticks out from the above visualization is that some affixes are much more flexible (or, to use a term of art from linguistics, ["productive"](https://en.wikipedia.org/wiki/Productivity_(linguistics))) than others.
 Some rows have most of their weight concentrated on a single cell -- for example, *scum-* mixes with *-bag* far more readily than any other suffix, and the *-wit* column is mostly dominated by *fuckwit*.
 But others have their weight more evenly spread out.
 Prefixes like *fuck-*, *shit-* and *dick-* are extraordinarily flexible, and have non-trivial co-occurrences with all 20 suffixes on display.
 Suffixes like *-bag*, *-face* and *-head* also seem to be extremely productive.

 We can operationalize this concept of an affix's "flexibility" using the [collision probability](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy#Collision_entropy) metric (also known as "collision entropy", or "Rényi entropy"), which is simply the answer to the question: if I randomly pick two terms using this affix, what are the chances they will be the same?
 The higher the collision probability, the less flexible the affix.

-For example, the suffix *-hat* has a very high collision probability of 97.5%. *asshat* comprises 98.7% of the words that use that suffix, hence its collision probability is .987<sup>2</sup> plus change.
-On the other hand, *-fuck* has a probability of just 25.5%.
+For example, *asshat* comprises 98.7% of the occurrences of the suffix *-hat* in our dataset, so the collision probability for *-hat* is at least .987<sup>2</sup> = 97.4% (the probability that when we pick two *-hat* words, we get two *asshat*s).

+On the other hand, the much more flexible suffix *-fuck* has a much lower collision probability of 25.5% (with an 18.4% chance of colliding on *dumbfuck*, 4.8% on *bumfuck*, 1.3% on *buttfuck*, and smaller contributions from a variety of others).

-The scatterplot below shows frequency vs. flexibility for all 66 prefixes and suffixes.
+The scatterplot below shows frequency vs. flexibility for all 66 prefixes.

 ![png](/assets/compound_curses/prefix_collisions.png)